-For each trial conducted in 2016, data was submitted to the upland cotton loan valuation aid.
+For each trial conducted in 2022, data was submitted to the upland cotton loan valuation aid.
 This tool was developed by Dr. Larry Falconer and is supported by Cotton Incorporated.
+The loan calculator was updated and provided by Dr. Will Maples, assistant professor of agricultural economics at Mississippi State University.
 The tool allows for calculation of Commodity Credit Corporation cotton loan premium and discount values based on yields and HVI classing information.
-The program is updated annually.